sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

   w\bigl(Q_t, \upsilon(Q_t|\check{\mu})|\check{\mu}\bigr) > w(Q_t, u_t|\mu_0)
   :label: ES_28

-which expresses a continuation Ramsey planner's incentive to deviate from a time :math:`0` Ramsey plan by resetting :math:`u_t` according to and adjusting the Lagrange multiplier on the continuation appropriately to account for tax revenues already collected.
+Inequality :eq:`ES_28` expresses a continuation Ramsey planner's incentive to deviate from a time :math:`0` Ramsey plan by resetting :math:`u_t` according to XXXXXX and adjusting the Lagrange multiplier on the continuation appropriately to account for tax revenues already collected.
 [7]_

 Inequality expresses the time-inconsistency of a Ramsey plan.